Water is a strong solvent. Therefor it is difficult to get pure H2O. Something is always disolved.

 Best to brew it all at once in a cupping.
 For this you need equipment to heat up the water at the same time.

-Be aware: Water directly from the tap or a filtersystem will contain more bicarbonate (the buffer).
-When the waters sits still for a while CO2 will slowly leave the water and that will diminish the bicarbonate:
+Be aware: Water directly from the tap or a filtersystem will contain more bicarbonate (the buffer) than when stored.
+When the waters sits for a while (like when kept in a bottle) the CO2 will slowly leave the water.
+This will eat up the bicarbonate:

 H++ HCO3− ⇋ H2CO3